nicoleorzan/P1.2_seed/readme.md

   - tutorial: Basic Examples of Parallel Programming with OpenMP
   - lecture two (mandatory for MHPC students): Parallel Programming with OpenMP (part 2)
   - exercise session (mandatory for MHPC students)

+  ASSIGNMENT x DSSC: today assignment is the implementation of the PI approximation using OpenMP.
+  The exercise was presented in class and schematically described on [today slides].
+  Provide the scaling curve of the multi-threaded version of the code on 1, 2, 4, 8, 16, 20 Threads performed on a Ulisse's compute node.

 - Monday November 12:
   - Parallelization of a simple problem